gojoGS/ttt_v1/README.md

 # JavaFX Tic-Tac-Toe

-A leviathan Tic-Tac-Toe game in JavaFX (diagonal rules not included in the base version).
+A Tic-Tac-Toe game in JavaFX (diagonal rules not included in the base version).